In this guide, we will explore the std::is_destructible feature in C++ along with its syntax and sample illustrations.

 Use Cases:

-- Function overloads and template specializations can be conditionally enabled or disabled in SFINAE (Substitution Failure Is Not An Error).
+- It allows for conditional activation or deactivation of function overloads and template specializations using SFINAE (Substitution Failure Is Not An Error) mechanism.

 Limitations: